 I was recently lucky enough to sit down and talk with my friend Max Major.
 He is a very talented magician and mindreader in the Washington D.C. area who is bringing some modern energy and a degree of sophistication to an art form that can be unfortunately perceived as kitschy.
 We also talked about treating art and performance as a business, to which Max has some great experience and advice.
-Upcoming performances of his critically-acclaimed show THINK can be found here.

 I asked Max about taking the leap from freelance work into being a performer full-time: